The Impact of Swim with Dolphin Tours on Spinner Dolphins

 Mahalo Nui Loa!!
 Thank you to All that Helped.

 The first phase of this monitoring effort was organized as part of the State of Hawai'i sponsored Makai Watch Program while I was employed as the Big Island Marine Coordinator for The Nature Conservancy.
 Alycia Bouyounan, Chris Wall, Nicole Killebrew and Nick Magel, from the Audubon Expeditions Institute, Lesley University dedicated two full days each to monitoring Kealakekua Bay at the start of this project.
 Stephen Cornacchia headed up the effort in Kealakekua Bay during 2006, with Ann and Wes Jenkins continuing the monitoring effort into April of 2007.
+The three of them collected the crucial data during the complete closure period after the earthquake.
 They were assisted by Glen Metheny, Ann Provacs and Marc Vandenplas.
-Stephen Cornacchia was also the person that had the presence of mind to collect the 3 days worth of data during the complete closure period after the earthquake.
 Between November 2007 and October 2008, Nora Beck Judd, Steven Cornnacchia and Catherine Wynne collected the majority of the data.
 They were assisted by Patty Eames, Glen Metheny, and Candace Miyatani.
 Linda Preskitt helped coordinating this effort from the fall of 2007

 Earlier drafts of this manuscript were edited by Marie Chapla, Jayne Lefors, Dr. Audre Brookes, Dr. Paul Nachtigall, Dr. Robert Gisiner, and Shannon Brownlee.
 Statistical advice was provided by Joseph Eliahoo of the Statistical Advisory Service at Imperial College, London.
 Funding was provided by the Hawaii Tourism Authority and NMFS.
 I want to especially thank my family for all their support during the course of this project, including various efforts to get it published.